 After arrival at Eucla there was still a gap of 250 kilometres to the nearest South Australian settlement at Fowlers Bay.
 A police trooper escorted the explorers from Colona Station to Fowler Bay and they then continued through known country to a rousing reception in Adelaide.

-The expedition achieved little more than Eyre’s.
+The expedition achieved little more than Eyre’s journey.
 They found many millions of acres of grassy country – all of it entirely destitute of permanent water.
 However, the political results were important.
 By 1877 the East-West Telegraph Line was completed, largely along Forrest’s track, putting Western Australia in touch with the eastern colonies and the world.

 © Kim Epton 2016-2018